everymind/everymind.github.io/index.md

 excerpt: 'This is the home page.'
 ---

 This website is currently under construction, and will be fully functional after June 30, 2017.
-Please visit again!
+Please visit again soon!